A Safer Space for Muslim Students: SBHS's Mission of Inclusivity

 MSA’s goal is to provide a welcoming environment for all students to develop personally, spiritually and professionally.
 Students in the club are encouraged to learn more about Islam and meet other Muslim students.
 MSA is focusing on making it a mission to implement more Islamic practices into students' daily lives.

-Librarian Lisa Mangenello has volunteered space in the library as an area for students to observe their religion.
+Librarian Lisa Manganello agreed to the administration's request for space in the library for these students to observe their religion.

-Mrs. Manganello said, “My goal for the library is to be welcoming to everyone, and everyone who comes here has a different need for the space.
-If there is interest from the students, it made sense to allow and encourage students to come here and pray.”
+Mrs. Manganello said, “My goal for the library is to be welcoming to everyone, and everyone who comes here has a different need for the space.”

 Since Jummah prayer is on Friday around noon, it is not ideal for Muslim high school students to pray due to their involvement with school.
 However, MSA holds a prayer for around ten minutes each Friday during C lunch so students do not miss Jummah.